All the hi-fi equipment on this page has been sold, but feel free to browse!

-Liquid Audio is selling one Krix Centrix center channel speaker for a home theatre system.
+Liquid Audio is selling one Krix Centrix centre channel speaker for a home theatre system.
 SOLD!!

-Many will be aware that Krix is one of our best known Australian speaker manufacturers and this was the best center speaker they made.
+Many will be aware that Krix is one of our best known Australian speaker manufacturers and this was the best centre speaker they made.